-- Only use lifting eye to lift unit.
-Do NOT use running gear, gas cylinders or any other accessories. - Use equipment of adequate capacity to lift and support unit. - If using lift forks to move unit, be sure forks are long enough to extend beyond opposite side of unit. - Keep cables and cords away from moving vehicles when working from an aerial location.
+- Do NOT use running gear, gas cylinders or any other accessories. - · Use equipment of adequate capacity to lift and support unit. - Keep cables and cords away from moving vehicles when working from an aerial location.

-WARNING!
 EQUIPMENT MAINTENANCE

 Faulty or improperly maintained equipment can cause injury or death.
 Therefore: